 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-1. Preliminary Proposal Form - This form is completed and submitted to Mr. Fuller for comments and suggestions.
+Preliminary Proposal Form - This form is completed and submitted to Mrs. Holloway or Mr. Fuller for comments and suggestions.
 You will use it to help complete the official forms, research plan, and to set up your experiment.
 It is important to review all teacher comments and to consider implementing them.
 Doing so will improve you final project grade.

-3. The Abstract - After experimenting you write a summary of your project, its results, and your conclusion.
-This will be submitted prior to Thanksgiving.
+The Abstract - After experimenting you write a summary of your project, its results, and your conclusion.

-4. Triboard and Presentation - All forms must be correct.
-Appearance and inclusion of required aspects on tri-board. (graphs, results, conclusion, etc.) See checklist for more detail.
+Triboard and Presentation - All forms must be correct.
+Appearance and inclusion of required aspects on triboard (graphs, results, conclusion, etc.).
+See checklist for more detail.

-5. Experimentation - Was the scientific method followed?
-Did the experiment include all the proper steps and parts?
+Each student will also be graded on Experimentation (Was the scientific method followed?
+Did the experiment include all the proper steps and parts?)
 See checklist for further information.